 Robin's teaching experience includes yoga therapy classes at both SMC and Kaiser Permanente, and a large private practice, along with specialty classes at the Brain Injury Network of the Bay Area and private locations, working with various types of mental illness, respiratory illness and orthopedic issues.
 Robin can also be found on the 50 yard line at Marin Catholic High School, working with the football team!
 She is available for private classes and one-to-one care.

-Lynn began her study of yoga in India 40 years ago.
-She completed three certified teacher trainings prior to her study with Gary Kraftsow at the American Viniyoga Institute, where she completed the 1000 hour teacher training and yoga therapy certification.
-She is a certified Yoga Therapist and a member of the International Association of Yoga Therapists (IAYT).
+Lynn began her study of yoga in India 50 years ago.
+She completed three certified teacher trainings prior to her study with Gary Kraftsow at the American Viniyoga Institute, where she completed the 1000 hour therapist training.
+She is a certified ViniYoga Therapist and a member of the International Association of Yoga Therapists (IAYT).
 Lynn is featured in Gary Kraftsow’s two DVD series on the NIH-sponsored Clinical Study on the Back.
-She has been a teacher at the Stress Management Center of Marin for nearly a decade.
-She also offers classes in Sonoma and San Anselmo and sees students privately.
+She has been a teacher at the Stress Management Center of Marin since we opened in 2000.
+She also offers classes in Sonoma and sees students privately.

 Jessica has a deep commitment to bringing the healing art of yoga to every class, interweaving breathwork, dynamic flow, attention to alignment and intuitive movement within the freedom to laugh, fall, and get back up again, renewed!